Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

-The above procedure shows a general philosophy of the transition diagram, we provide a concrete recipe for the index pairs in Section~\ref{subsec:construction-of-the-trans-diag}.
-After applying homology function to the constructed transition diagram we ob\-tain \emph{Con\-ley-Morse persistence module} whose decomposition into intervals (strings) gives the \emph{Conley-Morse persistence barcode} .
-We will return to the decomposition in Section~\ref{sec:cm-barcodes} after proper algebraic preparations in Section~\ref{sec:gentle-algebras-persistence}.
+The above procedure explains the general philosophy of the transition diagram, we provide a concrete recipe for the index pairs in Section~\ref{subsec:construction-of-the-trans-diag}.
+After applying the homology functor to the constructed transition diagram we ob\-tain the \emph{Con\-ley-Morse persistence module} whose decomposition into intervals (strings) gives the \emph{Conley-Morse persistence barcode} .
+We will return to the decomposition in Section~\ref{sec:cm-barcodes} after necessary algebraic preparations in Section~\ref{sec:gentle-algebras-persistence}.

 \begin{example} Consider the first four stages of the zigzag filtration from Example~\ref{ex:main-example-part-1}, that is $\BD_0\ovscr\BD_1\inscr\BD_2\inscr\BD_3$, which form a basic zigzag filtration.
-The last part of the filtration, that is $\BD_3\inscr\BD_4$, contains splitting of $\bl_{\blacktriangledown, 3}$ into five isolating blocks, thus, making the filtration non-basic.
+The last part of the filtration, that is $\BD_3\inscr\BD_4$, contains the splitting of $\bl_{\blacktriangledown, 3}$ into five isolating blocks, thus, making the filtration non-basic.
 We will address this more general situation in the next section.

 In the first step of the construction of the transition diagram, we relate all pairs of successive block decompositions using the AR-split diagrams.
-The yellow blocks in Figure~\ref{fig:transition-diagram-basic} represent such comparisons for $\BD_0\ovscr\BD_1$, $\BD_1\inscr\BD_2$ and $\BD_2\inscr\BD_3$, from left to right, respectively.
+The yellow blocks in Figure~\ref{fig:transition-diagram-basic} represent such comparisons for $\BD_0\ovscr\BD_1$, $\BD_1\inscr\BD_2$ and $\BD_2\ovscr\BD_3$, from left to right, respectively.
 In each we have one AR-split diagram from step~\ref{it:transition-diagram-basic-split} and one equality from step~\ref{it:transition-diagram-continuation}.

-Since we construct index pairs for each pair of block decompositions independently; therefore $\ipairl{p,\tdyn}$ and $\ipairr{p,\tdyn}$ may differ.
-Thus, in the second step of the construction we join the comparison blocks using connection sequences introduced in Section~\ref{subsec:combinatorial_continuation} (see Figure~\ref{fig:connecting_ip_sequence}); they are represented in Figure~\ref{fig:transition-diagram-basic} with the blue strips.
+We construct index pairs for each pair of block decompositions independently; therefore $\ipairl{p,\tdyn}$ and $\ipairr{p,\tdyn}$ may differ.
+Thus, in the second step of the construction we join the comparison blocks using connection sequences introduced in Section~\ref{subsec:combinatorial_continuation} (see equation~\eqref{eq:connecting_ip_sequence}); they are represented in Figure~\ref{fig:transition-diagram-basic} with the blue strips.